Sonic branding, how brands can be heard

 We began by listening.

-We also listened to the anthems of all the international leagues to provide scope of what already exists.
-We then listened to all the great British artists, from classical to rock, in order to create something that tapped into the national consciousness and felt instinctively “British.”
-All the while, we kept in mind the final and most important element - how the anthem would sound within in a stadium.
+We also listened to the anthems of all the international leagues to see what already existed.
+We listened to all the great British artists, from classical to rock, to create something that tapped into the national consciousness and felt instinctively British.
+All the while, we kept in mind the most important element: how the anthem would sound inside a stadium.

-By listening, we discovered that what connected all fans, no matter what team they were rooting for was the emotional journey of matchday.
+By listening, we discovered that what connected all fans, no matter what team they support, was the emotional journey of matchday.

-It was all about the anticipation, the excitement and the absolute thrill at the moment of kick-off.
-We took this as our inspiration, creating a piece of that will hopefully heighten and deepen the emotional connection that already exists between fans and the Premier League.
+It's all about the anticipation, the excitement and the thrill of kick-off.
+We took that as our inspiration and created a piece of music that deepens the emotional connection between fans and the Premier League.

 Collaboration is key